Pešturina: Geology

 Pešturina is one of three caves in a row, the other two being Mala Balanica and Velika Balanica.
 All three contain hominid remains, the latter two much older: 300,000 and 500,000 years old, respectively.
 The caves are completely inaccessible by roads or paths and can be reached only via ropes from the village of Sićevo's southern exit.
 The ropes descend below the village's football field.
 The caves are locked and are opened only when excavations are conducted.
 The importance of the caves became apparent at the turn of the 21st century, when the area was engulfed in localized gold rush.
 Gold prospectors slept in caves, using them as bivouac shelters.
-They were discovering more and more abundant quantity of artefacts and various remains, which prompted paleoarchaeologists to survey the area.
+They were discovering more and more abundant quantity of artifacts and various remains, which prompted paleoarchaeologists to survey the area.